The Web address of this

 This is one of a series of articles in Lesson 4 - optimize your relationships.
 These articles build on Lessons 1 - 3, and prepare

-you for Lesson 5 (evolve and enjoy a nourishing family) and Lesson 6 (learn
+you for Lesson 5 (evolve a nourishing family) and Lesson 6 (learn

 to practice effective parenting).